 This label illustrates and instructs the proper way to position the ladder before climbing.
 When the illustrations are followed, the ladder will be set at the correct climbing degree of 75.

-These labels are available at no charge for placement on older ladders.
 Contact our Customer Service Department, toll-free, at 1-800-752-ALCO for more information.

 Warning Labels